Clear Creek High School (League City, Texas)

 Clear Creek High School is located in League City, Texas, in the Clear Creek Independent School District.
 The school serves most of League City and the cities of Kemah, Clear Lake Shores, Nassau Bay, and Webster.

 The school colors are maroon and white.
-The school's mascot is Willie The Wildcat.
+The school's mascot is Willie the Wildcat.

 History

 Clear Creek High School was established in 1957 as the first high school in the Clear Creek Independent School District.
-Its first graduating class was the Class of 1958.

 By 1972, Clear Creek High School was overpopulated and a second district high school, Clear Lake High School was opened.